amolmane1/524_lab2_ex5/README.md

 UPDATE:
 Kai wrote the implementation and I added my tests to check if his code worked.
 And it did.
 To check for yourself, open the file: [car.R](car.R).

-I've also included the implementation I wrote for Kai's documentation in [snow.R](snow.R).
+I've also included the implementation I wrote for Kai's documentation in [kai.R](kai.R).